 (13) Public election voting places.
 The provisions of this chapter shall not be construed as to interfere with the temporary use of any property as a voting place in connection with a municipal or other public election.

 (14) Outdoor dining areas with tables on the water's edge of the property and/or sidewalk in front of or on the side of the non-automobile-oriented restaurants and specialty food outlets premises.
-Outdoor dining areas shall take place on site but not be located in the public sidewalk and/or public/street right-of-way for permitted uses.
+Outdoor dining areas shall take place on site but not be located in the public sidewalk and/or public/street right-of-way for permitted uses, unless approved by Mayor and Council.
 Examples include: meat and/or seafood restaurants or take-out establishments; non-automobile-oriented restaurants, defined as non-alcoholic-beverage-served restaurants with sit-down table service which exclude drive-in facilities and/or fast-food restaurants.
-Outside tables and seats may be situated outside of the building on the parcel/lot, or on elevated and/or floating docks, but not in the public/street right-of-way.
+Outside tables and seats may be situated outside of the building on the parcel/lot, or on elevated and/or floating docks, but not in the public/street right-of-way, unless approved by Mayor and Council.
 No operation of a business in the BB Zoning District shall be located in such a way that less than five feet of paved sidewalk remains for the exclusive use of the traveled way for pedestrians, nor shall any such operation of the business or outside tables and seats project or protrude into, on or above the required five-foot-wide pedestrian passageway.

 (a) The hours of operation of outdoor dining areas shall be limited to the hours of operation of the associated restaurant.
 In no event shall hours of operation go past 12:00 midnight.

 (b) Outdoor dining is defined as any part of a food establishment located outdoors.
 See also § 276-22G.
+Outdoor dining is permitted in locations subject to the exclusive approval of the Mayor and Council.
+The inclusion of outdoor dining will not require any additional parking based upon the number of permitted tables and/or permitted seats.

+(c) Parklets shall be permitted in locations subject to the exclusive approval of the Mayor and Council.

-(c) Adequate lighting shall be provided to promote safe passage of pedestrians and for patrons.
+(d) Adequate lighting shall be provided to promote safe passage of pedestrians and for patrons.

-(d) Awnings and/or umbrellas may be used in conjunction with the outdoor dining areas.
+(e) Awnings and/or umbrellas may be used in conjunction with the outdoor dining areas.
 Awnings shall be adequately secured.
 Awnings, including supporting structures, must be within the property line.
 The bottom of the awning shall be seven feet from the ground.

-(e) Dockage for recreational boats is permitted, where legally part and parcel to the property.
+(f) Dockage for recreational boats is permitted, where legally part and parcel to the property.
 Adequate staff to assist in docking is required.
 Adequate dockage security is needed for eating, drinking establishments and bars to screen patrons below the minimum alcoholic beverage age entering the establishment from waterside dockage.

 D. Maximum building height.
 Hotels and motels are permitted to a maximum building height of 65 feet from the base flood elevation (BFE) or six stories, whichever is less.
 No other permitted use shall have a building height that shall exceed 36 feet in height from the BFE or three stories, whichever is less, except as follows: